nantrinh/postit_app_walkthrough/lesson_2/lecture_4.md

 - Add the following validations for a new comment.
 Display validation errors in the posts `show` view.
   - Require `body`.
 - Display all comments related to a post on the posts `show` view.
+- Allow a user to associate a post with categories when creating a new post and when editing a post.

 ## Change the association name
 ```ruby